abemscac/pies-doc/docs/react/use-ref.md

 :::info

-- **This only works when targeted child component is a class component**; acquiring the instance of a child-function component is not supported at the moment.
-So if there's no class component in your project, feel free to skip this example!
-- For child-function components, only [`forwardRef()`](./forward-ref) is supported.
+By default this only works with class-child components.
+If you wish to achieve the same functionality with function-child components, use [`useImperativeHandle()`](./forward-ref#useimperativehandle) instead.

 :::

-Similar to DOM elements, you can acquire the instance of any child-class component by binding it to a `MutableRefObject<T>`.
+Similar to DOM elements, you can get the instance of any child-class component by binding it to a `MutableRefObject<T>`.
 For example:

 ```tsx title="Parent.tsx" showLineNumbers
 import React, { useRef } from 'react'